botlabs-gg/yagpdb/youtube/README.md

 key is the channel name
 score is unix time in seconds when it was last checked

+`youtube_registered_websub_channels` - sorted set

+key is the channel name
+score is unix time in seconds when it expires

 At the start of a poll, it uses zrange/zrevrange to grab an amount of entries to process and if they do get processed it updates the score to the current unix time.